deepik27/simple-toolchain-20210602121701501/README.md

 3. Open the IBM IoT for Automotive service and then wait for a few seconds until the user credentials show up.

-### Configure authentication
+### Configuring authentication
 {: #authent}

 To secure the app, users must authenticate to access the app.

-By default, the user credentials for the IoT for Automotive - Fleet Management Starter Application are as follows:
+By default, authentication is enabled for the IoT for Automotive - Fleet Management Starter Application and the user credentials are as follows:

 User name | Password
 ----- | -----